CodeDynasty-dev/Jetpath/docs/docs/routing.md

     export const GET_pets_search$$: JetFunc<...> = async (ctx) => { ... }; // Maps to GET /pets/search/* [cite: tests/app.jet.ts]
     // The matched part '*' would be available in ctx.params._ (or similar TBC)
     ```
-  * The matched path segments are typically available under a special parameter like `ctx.params._` or `ctx.params.slug`. *(Note: The exact property name for the catch-all parameter should be confirmed from JetPath's implementation details or core documentation).*
+  * The matched path segments are typically available under a special parameter like `ctx.params._` or `ctx.params.slug`. *(Note: The exact property name for the catch-all parameter should be confirmed from Jetpath's implementation details or core documentation).*

 ### 8\.
 WebSocket Routes (`WS_`)